-Some marketing teams try to apply the same skills on a homepage as they would on Chapter 1 of a book.
+Some marketing teams try to apply the same skills on the homepage design as they would on Chapter 1 of a book.
 They try to create lots of content they feel is useful, with blocks of text describing multiple aspects of the site.

 While you can see where the good intentions are coming from, this approach often leads to failure.
 The website’s homepage doesn’t have a lot in common with a book.
 The book is supposed to make the reader stay and engage, while the homepage is supposed to get the visitor away from the page, and into the section the user is supposed to interact with.